SADMAN30102001SAKIB/dormitory-backend/developersResources/LLM/LLM_DEBUG_README.md

 The log file is created automatically after the first LLM interaction.
 If it's missing:

 1. Make sure you've had at least one conversation with the chatbot
-2. Check file permissions in the project directory
+2. Check file permissions in the `developersResources/LLM/` directory
 3. Verify the Django project has write access to the directory

 ### Performance Impact